Welcome to my portfolio!

 Easy to swap parts and customize, which keeps it evolving with how I fly

-Yes, it's tiny.
-But it was my first-ever drone and served as an incredible training tool.
-It's nearly impossible to upgrade, but that means it's nearly impossible to break.
+It's tiny and nearly impossible to upgrade, but that means it's nearly impossible to break.
 It's safe, reliable, and a bunch of fun to play around with.
 It's top speed is around 35mph and uses 1s lipos.

 1000+ hours (combined instruments) | 2016 - Present